-All Norwegian passengers dine on a flexible schedule, meaning they can eat at any time between set hours, at any table.
-MSC passengers can choose from set-seating (fixed dining time at the same table every night, with the same waiters) or flexible dining for dinner, but the choice between these two options is only available to cruisers who pay for the privilege.
-(See the "Cabins" section below for information about MSC's experience tiers.)
+All Norwegian passengers dine on a flexible schedule, meaning they can eat at any time between set hours.
+MSC passengers can choose from set-seating (fixed dining time at the same table every night, with the same waiters) or flexible dining for dinner, but the choice between these two options is only available to cruisers who pay for the privilege (See the "Cabins" section below for information about MSC's experience tiers).

 Cruisers will also find alternative eateries on the ships in both lines' fleets, meaning passengers aren't limited to just the buffet or main dining room.

 The lines offer a similar number of alternative restaurants, and you'll pay extra for most of them.
 Food is excellent on MSC, particularly on newer ships, which feature a steakhouse; pub fare; seafood and Spanish tapas in a partnership with chef Ramon Freixa; Asian-fusion, hibachi and sushi with a menu designed by chef Roy Yamaguchi; and gelato, crepes, and a variety of fun beverages from a link-up with Italian chocolatier Venchi.

 Norwegian Cruise Line is known for their signature steakhouse, Cagney's, French restaurant, Le Bistro, and Italian restaurant, La Cucina.
 These three options are available on most ships in their fleet.